 Though the country’s share of all transactions doubled in 2020 because of the pandemic, volumes are still small compared to other payment methods.
 That’s because, compared to more longstanding and established markets in Asia, real-time payments in the US have been slower to roll out.

-Banks would be wise to invest in the US market early, too.
-North America holds the highest growth potential at 36.5% from 2020 through 2025, as Canada and the US modernize their infrastructure and incumbent banks push services into the mainstream.
+North America holds the highest growth potential at 36.5% from 2020 through 2025, however, as Canada and the US modernize their infrastructure and incumbent banks push services into the mainstream.

 Real-time payments stats and trends